 In our study the extract exhibited protection against characteristic lesions produced by ethanol administration.
 This antiulcer effect of methanolic extract of O. indicum may be due to both reductions in gastric acid secretion and gastric cytoprotection.
 Further studies are needed for their exact mechanism of action on gastric acid secretion and gastric cytoprotection.
-However, the present investigation concluded that the treatment of extracts reduced the ethanol induced ulcer in a dose-dependent manner and even a low dose of MEOI is effective similarly to that of reference drug.
+However, the present investigation concluded that the treatment of extracts reduced the ethanol induced ulcer in a dose-dependent manner and at the higher dose (400 mg/kg) the effect was similar to that of reference drug.

 In conclusion, MEOI exhibited antiulcerogenic activity.
-MEOI at the dose of 100 mg/kg showed moderate level of cytoprotection.
-The depletion in inflammation may have occurred due to high flavonoid, triterpenoids, steroids, saponins and tannin content.
+MEIO at the dose of 400 mg/kg showed higher level of cytoprotection.
+The depletion in ulcer may have occurred due to high flavonoid, triterpenoids, steroids, saponins and tannin content.
 However, the mechanisms behind these events are still vague.
 Therefore, further experiments should be undertaken to identify which of the phytoconstituents and mechanisms are involved in the actions illustrated by the results.